 Information Security Policy

-Supplemental to the B.C. government Core Policy and Procedures Manual, this policy provides the framework for government organizations to establish local policies and procedures necessary for the protection of information and technology assets for the Province of British Columbia.
+Supplemental to the B.C. government Core Policy and Procedures Manual and the Appropriate Use Policy, this policy provides the framework for government organizations to establish local policies and procedures necessary for the protection of information and technology assets for the Province of British Columbia.

 The Office of the Chief Information Officer is responsible for developing, communicating, and implementing the Information Security Policy across government, however, each ministry determines how to apply the policy to their business operations.

-This policy was distributed to all ministries and remains in use across government today.
+This policy is available to all ministries and remains in use across government today.
 The policy has also been shared with select vendors who work with the Province to identify new security requirements as needed.

 Each ministry has a Ministry Information Security Officer who can answer general questions on protecting information specific to their ministry.